-Figure 3 : The fixation screen in the middle of the scene mark with + .
+Figure 3 : The fixation screen in the middle of the warehouse scene mark with + .

-(+) for 2000 ms, stimuli can randomly appear from the two categories (near / far) and will be positioned at different distances from the participant, 2 places from right of the participant and 2 places from the left with some random margin on this position with equal times of appearances between left and right.
-Participants will be instructed to use the VR remote if they located the presented object.
+(+) for 2000 ms, stimuli can randomly appear from the two categories (near / far) and will be positioned at different distances from the participant, 2 positions to the right of the fixation mark and 2 positions to the left with some random margin.
+The stimuli will appear an equal number of times on the left and right.
+Participants will be instructed to use the VR remote controller if they located the presented object.
 The participants will be required to register a click before the disappearance of the object.
 Failure to register a click until the end of the trial that will last for 2000 ms will be categorized as a “miss”.